codio-content/Javascript_for_web_development-Accessing_and_modifying_content_with_Javascript/.guides/content/Script-tags-f8ba.md

-In order to use Javascript in a web page we need to add it to the page in a way or another.
+In order to use Javascript in a web page we need to add it to the page in one way or another.
 It is very similar to CSS, either we load our JS code from inside the HTML document using `script` tags, or we reference an external JS file from the page.

 ## Script tags